 Both the School of Medicine and the School of Dental Medicine accept Colorado residents and non-residents.
 Students are classified for tuition purposes at the time they are admitted to a University of Colorado professional program.
-For more information regarding Colorado residency for tuition purposes please see the Colorado Department of Higher Education’s online Guide to Residency or Colorado State Statute C.R.S.
+For more information regarding Colorado residency for tuition purposes please see the Colorado Department of Higher Education’s [residency] Classification Guidelines or Colorado State Statute C.R.S.
 23-7-101.

 Unique to the M.D. and D.D.S. programs, in addition to being classified as resident or non-residents, students may also be classified as accountable students.

 According to Colorado State Statute C.R.S.
 23-20-138 an accountable student is “a person who, as of the date of his or her selection for admission into a university of Colorado at Denver and health sciences center professional health care program, will not be receiving funding from the state of Colorado or a cooperative state for any portion of the costs incurred in participating in a university of Colorado at Denver and health sciences center professional health care program.”

 Students admitted to the School of Medicine or the School of Dental Medicine who have been classified as Colorado non-residents as of their date of selection who are not sponsored through the WICHE Professional Student Exchange Program are considered accountable students.

 Students who are admitted to the Medical Scientist Training Program (MSTP) are not considered accountable students, regardless of their tuition classification as resident or non-resident.